lennelalina/rsschool-cv-1/cv.md

  E-mail|stelmakh.vladislav02@mail.ru|
  VK|[Vladislav Stelmakh](https://vk.com/vladizlavstelmakh)
 ## Summary
- / My very important goal is to become Front-end Developer, because I find it very pretty for me, also I want to make some convenient resources for users/
+ My very important goal is to become Front-end Developer, because I find it very pretty for me.
+Also I want to make the most convenient the resources of the internet for users, because, for now, I consider, that the resources of the internet is a less convenient than we can make it.
+ My name is Vladislav, I am from Belarus - Minsk city.
+I am 18 years old.
+I like some kinds of sport activities such as football and volleyball.
+Also I like hard work, because, when I will work on a difficult project, I get new knowledge.
+I haven't